-Dedekind seems right in saying that Euclid had "already set forth in the clearest possible way" the approach that Bertrand would take.
-Thus, suppose A and B are magnitudes that have a ratio to one another in the sense of Definition V.4 of the Elements.
-This means some multiple of either magnitude exceeds the other, or, in our terms, A and B are positive elements of an archimedean ordered group.1 We derive from these magnitudes the set $\{m/n: mB < nA\}$ consisting of positive rational numbers; here m and n range over the set N of positive integers.
-The set $\{m/n: mB < nA\}$ determines the ratio of A to B, in the sense that, if C and D are also magnitudes having a ratio to one another, then they have the same ratio that A and B have, provided
+Implicitly, if the arbitrary magnitudes A and B have a ratio to one another, but are unequal, then the greater exceeds the less by some magnitude, and this magnitude has a ratio to A and B. Thus, in our terms, A and B are positive elements of an archimedean ordered group.
+We derive from these magnitudes the set consisting of positive rational numbers; here m and n range over \mathbb{N} .
+The set (2.1) determines the ratio of A to B, in the sense that, if C and D are also magnitudes having a ratio to one another, then they have the same ratio that A and B have, provided